Kirit Bikram Kishore Deb Barman: Political career

 He succeeded his father, Maharaja Bir Bikram Kishore Debbarma.
 He was the nominal king for two years until the state's merger into India in 1949.
 Since he was a minor during this time, the state was governed by a Council of Regency headed by his mother Kanchan Prava Devi.

 He was elected from Tripura East Lok Sabha seat on an Indian National Congress ticket and was elected thrice in 1967, 1977 and 1989.

 Personal life

 He was born on 13 December 1933 in Calcutta to Maharaja Bir Bikram Kishore Debbarma Manikya Bahadur who was Maharaja of Tripura State and Kanchan Prava Devi daughter of the HH Sir Maharaja Yadvendra Singh, the King of Panna State.

 He was married to Padmavati Raje 'Akkasaheb' Scindia (1942–64) eldest daughter of Maharaja Jivajirao Scindia of Gwalior State and Vijaya Raje Scindia, who died in 1965, in Kolkata.
 Later, he married Bibhu Kumari Devi, daughter to Raja Lav Shah.
 They had one son and two daughters.
 His wife and son Pradyot Bikram Manikya DebBarma were also members of the Indian National Congress.
-One of his daughters, Pragya DebBarma also contest election from Tripura East Lok Sabha seat in 2019 Indian general election.
+One of his daughters, Pragya DebBarma also contested election from Tripura East Lok Sabha seat in 2019 Indian general election.